James Scott (criminal): Trial

 After a three-day trial, the jury deliberated for four hours and then convicted Scott of causing a catastrophe.
 A month later, he was sentenced to 10 years to life in prison, to run consecutively with his 10-year burglary sentence in Illinois.

 Scott appealed, and on February 25, 1997, the Missouri Court of Appeals threw out the conviction due to prosecutorial misconduct.
 Prosecutors had not told the defense about two witnesses who reportedly heard Scott say he had deliberately broken the levee.
 He was retried in 1998, and convicted a second time after three hours of deliberation on April 30.
 The original sentence was reinstated on July 6.

 Among those who testified against James Scott was Norman Haerr, then president of the Fabius River Drainage District and the largest owner of land on the Missouri side of the river directly affected by the flood.
 According to a Vice News documentary, Haerr received an insurance payout for damages caused to his land, although he did not have flood insurance.
 Since the flood was determined to have been caused by vandalism, rather than a natural disaster, Haerr was able to collect on his homeowner's insurance.
 Haerr did not disclose his financial interest in Scott's conviction at his trial.

-Scott is currently serving his sentence at the Jefferson City Correctional Center, under Missouri Department of Corrections ID #1001364.
+Post-trial

 According to the September 8, 2017 "Criminal" podcast episode titled "Catastrophe", that features Scott, he is eligible for parole in 2026.
 He maintains his innocence.

-Adam Pitluk, a former reporter for Time, wrote a book, Damned to Eternity, arguing that Scott is innocent.
+Journalism professor Adam Pitluk's 2007 book Damned to Eternity is critical of Scott's conviction.
+The 2022 Vice News documentary Overlooked was also critical.